 What is wine aroma?
 Let us first tell you that it is much more than just how the wine smells.
+Simply put, wine aroma is comes from the grape variety and a wine bouquet results from the winemaking process of fermentation and aging, but of course, wine is always more sophisticated than a simple answer.
 Understanding wine aromas in real life and learning how to describe wine aromas can take some practice but luckily, once you know what to look for, rather smell for, it will be as if all of your wine stars have aligned and things will begin to click into place.

 Have you heard the terms Primary, Secondary and Tertiary wine aromas?
 If so, what’s the difference?
-Most people would probably do some head-scratching over this question but luckily they are not as difficult to understand or technical as they sound!
+Most people would probably do some head scratching over this question, but luckily they are not as difficult to understand or as technical as they sound!

 Primary Wine Aromas

-Primary wine aromas are the unmistakable and fragrant scents that come from the grape itself.
-These aromas can offer fresh fruit or floral characteristics and tend to be the main aromas that are prevalent in youthful wines.
-However, as the wine ages this initial fruity aroma becomes less evident, allowing other elements to shine through.
+Primary wine aromas are the unmistakable and fragrant scents that come from the grape variety itself.
+The fragrances from aroma compounds are found in different levels of each varietal wine.
+These primary aromas can offer fresh fruit or floral characteristics and tend to be the main aromas that are prevalent in youthful wines.
+However, as the wine ages this initially fruity varietal aroma becomes less evident, allowing other elements to shine through.
 Rose, chamomile, apricot, green apple, lemon-lime citrus, violets, black and red berries would all be noted as Primary wine aromas.